History (HIST) 316

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 All course materials for HIST 316 are available online from the course home page.
-These materials include a Course Information, a Student Manual, and a Study Guide.
+These materials include a Course Information and a Study Guide.
 All of the required readings for the course are available in the Digital Reading Room.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.